alankent/magento2devbox-skeleton/README.md

 after you have installed Magento above.

-On Windows, run the supplied BAT file to launch Unison in a separate window using the START command or by double clicking the BAT file via Windows explorer.
+On Windows, run the supplied BAT file to launch Unison in a separate window using the START command or by double clicking the BAT file via Windows file explorer.
 This will automatically retrieve a copy of the `unison.exe` binary from the web container.
 Close the window to kill Unison.

     START m2devbox-unison-sync.bat

 Mac binaries and a shell script are also provided.
-It is recommended to run the sync shell script in a separate Terminal window so you can look at its output if you ever need to do troubleshooting.
+It is recommended to run the sync shell script in a separate Terminal window so you can refer to its output if you ever need to do troubleshooting.

     ./m2devbox-unison-sync.sh